 Photo by Blue Origin

 Let’s start by celebrating goal achievement.
-Last week, Jeff Bezos’ Blue Origin rocket successfully took off—and then returned back to Earth.
+Last week, Jeff Bezos’ Blue Origin took off — and then returned back to Earth.
 Mission accomplished.
 But, from 100 kilometers above the Earth’s surface, looking back at our planet, what’s the state of our global goal achievement?
 Do we even have goals?

 I ask this as over 50,000 delegates descend on Paris this week for the 21st Conference of the Parties to the United Nations Framework Convention on Climate Change.
 Or more simply, COP21.

 COP21 offers the unique prospect of 196 countries achieving a (sort of) legally binding agreement on climate change: to keep global warming below 2°C by reducing greenhouse gases.
 But what would a “good goal” for COP21 look like and would it ever be achieved?

 It’s easy to get cynical about achieving BHAGs (Big Hairy Audacious Goals), but maybe a template for success has emerged.
 In 2000, the United Nations agreed to eight BHAGs through its global Millennium Development Goals.
 Goal number four was to reduce child mortality by two-thirds within 15 years across 138 developing countries.